-In the latest years, the search for accommodations in hotels have seen a considerable spike due to the increase in overall travelling that has been seen worldwide.
-Either for business or tourism, travelers have flooded airports, metropolises and hotels seeking for accommodation during their time abroad.
-Overall, hotel guests seek for a good night’s sleep among other commodities that will provide them security and assistance during their time at the venue.
-However, some guests might be exposing themselves to toxins and other air borne contaminants due to poor maintenance of these buildings.
+In the past few years, the search for accommodations in hotels have seen a considerable spike due to the increase in traveling worldwide.
+Either for business or tourism, travelers have flooded airports, metropolises, and hotels seeking for accommodation during their time abroad.
+Overall, hotel guests seek a good night’s sleep among other commodities that will provide them security and assistance during their time at the venue.
+However, some guests might be exposing themselves to toxins and other airborne contaminants due to poor maintenance of these buildings.

 What is Mold?

 Mold is a natural multi-cellular fungus that grows basically in any environment as long as it has access to organic matter, oxygen and humidity.
 Mold spread through different environments by means of their spores which are tiny and lightweight and are easy transported through air currents.
-Being a multi-cellular organism, mold can be hard to detect in low concentrations but, as the colony increases, they grow into a distinctive form of multi colored dots with a musty smell.
+As a multi-cellular organism, mold can be hard to detect in low concentrations but, as the colony increases, they grow into a distinctive form of multi-colored dots with a musty smell.

-Since they rely on the presence of moisture and damp areas, mold are normally hidden from plain site and can go undetected for several months.
-However, because during the process of digestion they release microbial volatile organic compounds (MVOC), molds normally present a moist smell that some compare to wet socks or rotten wood.
+Since they rely on the presence of moisture and damp areas, mold is normally hidden from plain sight and can go undetected for several months.
+However, because during the process of digestion, they release microbial volatile organic compounds (MVOC), molds normally present a moist smell that some compare to wet socks or rotten wood.
 This typical odor can be the first indication of the presence of mold in the environment.

 What causes mold in hotels?

 Certain additional factors favor the growth of mold colonies in hotels and should be considered when addressing the issue in the building.
-The presence of carpeted floors throughout the building favor the formation of dampened areas underneath the carpet that are not visible at plain sight and could allow the colonies to spread before detection.
-Moreover, intense air conditioning systems tend to create humidity differences between rooms that favour dampening spots as well.
-Finally, the common remodelling and expansion of hotels also allow for moist spots to be installed between sectors in a building that might favour mold formation.
+The presence of carpeted floors throughout the building favors the formation of dampened areas underneath the carpet that are not visible at plain sight and could allow the colonies to spread before detection.
+Moreover, intense air conditioning systems tend to create humidity differences between rooms that favor dampening spots as well.
+Finally, the common remodeling and expansion of hotels also allow for moist spots to be installed between sectors in a building that might favor mold formation.

 Where can it be found?

-Mold are typically found in areas that present moisture, oxygen and organic matter like wood, dry walls and other.
-Therefore, mold can be found inside ceiling tiles, drywall, underneath carpets, behind wallpaper, in the walls along leaking pipes, in crawling spaces or areas that have dirt floor.
+Mold are typically found in areas that present moisture, oxygen and organic matter like wood, drywall and other.
+Therefore, mold can be found inside ceiling tiles, drywall, underneath carpets, behind wallpaper, in the walls along leaking pipes, in crawl spaces or areas that have a dirt floor.